whitequark/lab-notebook/content/notes/2016-10-18-implementing-an-uart-in-verilog-and-migen.md

 ---
 kind: article
 created_at: 2016-10-18 19:42:42 +0000
-title: "Implementing an UART in Verilog and Migen"
+title: "Implementing a UART in Verilog and Migen"
 tags:
   - programmable logic
 ---